 Can I Make My Ex Pay for my Attorney Fees?

 In most cases, you will pay your legal fees.
-However, it may be possible to get your ex to pay for your attorney fees in certain circumstances.
+However, getting your ex to pay your attorney fees may be possible in certain circumstances.
 If you are married to your ex, there are more avenues for getting your ex to pay for your legal fees.

-However, in cases where you are not married to your ex, you will have to show the court evidence that the attorney fees are necessary for the children's safety and welfare.
+However, in cases where you are not married to your ex, you must show the court evidence that the attorney fees are necessary for the children’s safety and welfare.

 We will discuss this topic in greater detail in the following chapter.